YunoHost-Apps/pixelfed_ynh/doc/ADMIN.md

 Registrations are open by default.
 To change that setting, edit `__INSTALL_DIR__/.env` and set `OPEN_REGISTRATION=false` instead of `true`.
-Then run `php8.2 artisan config:cache` to reload the settings.
+Then run `php8.2 artisan config:cache` (from the app `/var/www/pixelfed…` folder) to reload the settings.

 ### Manually verifying emails
 By default, email verification is activated (adjust the `.env` file if needed).
-If your server can't send emails, you can manually confirm one user email in the admin UI, tab `Moderation`, and by using the command `php8.2 /var/www/pixelfed/artisan user:verify UserName`.
+If your server can't send emails, you can manually confirm one user's email in the admin UI, tab `Moderation`, and by using the command `php8.2 artisan user:verify UserName`.

 ### Disable search engine indexing